natkuhn/Chrome-debug/README.md

 > 3. Do I really need the `sudo` in the line above?
 Some sources do not have it.
 > 4. Alternatively, is there a way to create a desktop/toolbar shortcut to chrome that will start it will remote debugging enabled?

-Apparently it is possible to use Automator to turn a shell script into an app (Edit: a later commenter supplied a [link to instructions] (https://stackoverflow.com/a/59164839/1527750), but before I learned that, I found out that there are various ways that used to work that are now broken, and one [simple way that still works](https://apple.stackexchange.com/a/269045/102436).
+Apparently it is possible to use Automator to turn a shell script into an app [Edit: a later commenter supplied a [link to instructions](https://stackoverflow.com/a/59164839/1527750)], but before I learned that, I found out that there are various ways that used to work that are now broken, and one [simple way that still works](https://apple.stackexchange.com/a/269045/102436).
 There is also a way to make a double-clickable shell script, but it will open a Terminal window.

 It shouldn't be too difficult to build a more robust "bundle" which would not need to have the custom icon pasted on.
 It would involved building a bundle with a `plist` file, either by hand or by using Xcode.
 But that would be a project for another day.
-(Edit: and once I figured out that I could just put this on a dmg, this approach doesn't seem worth the bother.)
+[Edit: and once I figured out that I could just put this on a dmg, this approach doesn't seem worth the bother.]

 https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Articles/AboutInformationPropertyListFiles.html